Piya-l/template-LAMP-stack-with-CICD/README_DEV.md

 ## How to Build the Docker Image

 To build the Docker image for this project, you can use Docker Compose or the provided build script.
+The image build process is defined by the `Dockerfile` located at the root of the project.

 ### Using Docker Compose